Key Metrics for eCommerce Performance Analysis

 Marketing and Campaign Performance Analytics

-With ecommerce performance analytics, you can spot the campaigns that create the best return.
-Then you can shift time and money to what works, pause what does not, and test new ideas with clear goals.
-This simple loop improves efficiency and boosts ROI.
+With ecommerce performance analytics, pinpoint campaigns offering the best returns.
+Shift resources toward success, pause failures, and test new ideas with clear goals.
+This cycle boosts efficiency and ROI.

-To keep your reports consistent, set a clear goal for each campaign first.
-For example, you might aim for new customer orders, repeat purchases, or email sign-ups.
-Next, track the same metrics each week so you can compare results over time.
-This approach supports e commerce analysis that leads to action, not just charts.
+Ensure report consistency by setting clear goals for each campaign.
+Aim for new orders, repeat purchases, or email sign-ups.
+Track the same metrics weekly to compare results over time.
+This method supports e commerce analysis that drives action, not just charts.

 Essential analysis points